-Dating back to 1895, this international art exhibition is a bi-annual highlight of Venice's cultural calendar.
-The preceding event, the 53rd International Art Exhibition, attracted 475,000 visitors in 2013.
-It runs from June to November.
+Dating back to 1895, this international exhibition for art, architecture, cinema, dance, music theatre and historical archives, and is a highlight of Venice's cultural calendar.
+The preceding event, the 53rd International Art Exhibition, attracted 475,000 visitors in 2013 and runs from June to November.